luxarts/luxarts/README.md

 - [IMA-4](https://github.com/luxarts/IMA-4) - MIDI controller similar to [Ableton Push](https://www.ableton.com/en/push/)
 - [LoQueGasto Telegram bot](https://github.com/luxarts/loquegasto-telegram) - Telegram Bot to track your money
 - [LoQueGasto backend](https://github.com/luxarts/loquegasto-backend) - Backend service for [LoQueGasto Telegram Bot](https://github.com/luxarts/loquegasto-telegram)
+- [Telegram Door Bell](https://github.com/luxarts/telegram-door-bell) - Telegram bot and REST API to send a message when your door bell rings.
 ### About me
 I'm 25 years old guy who loves electronics and informatics.
 When I was young I discovered my love for technology so I started learning electronics from magazines, books and internet.
 Then I started to get interested in software development.
 Learned C++, Python and JS.
 Started to work as a freelance frontend developer but as I never stop learning, I moved to backend with PHP, NodeJS and currently Go.
 I really enjoy learning new technologies, frameworks, processes and development related stuff.
 I'm a very passionate person that never surrender.